Codex Council 1.0 — review, forge, decide

 Make Codex argue with itself, on purpose.

-6 core reviewers
+6 core review lenses

-3 reviewer lanes in standard mode
+2 reviewer lanes in standard mode

 1 browser evidence runner (Bob)